Error 403 in Web Scraping: 7 Easy Solutions and Examples

 Yet, you can manipulate your User Agent (UA) string to appear like that of Chrome or any browser.
 In Python Requests, just pass the fake User Agent as part of the headers parameters in your request.

-Creating a working UA string can get complex, so check out our list of best web scraping User Agents you can use.
+Creating a working UA string can get complex, so check out our list of the best web scraping User Agents you can use.

 Example